garfix/nli-go/doc/remarks.md

+# 2020-10-28

+I used the database to store the 2D grid of the space algorithm.
+This is not good practise, so I want a n-dimensional datatype and I want it to be sparse.
+Let's call it matrix.
+Let's specify a default value.

+    go:make_matrix(M1, 0, 1000, 1000, 1000)
+    go:matrix_get(M1, 513, 811, 12)
+    go:matrix_set(M1, 513, 811, 12, Value)

 # 2020-10-27

 I turned bindings into a proper set: BindingSet.
 Checking for uniqueness is done in the `Add()` function.
 This check proved very heavy in the aggregation question of DBPedia.
 It now took 14 seconds, as compared to 1 second before.